jdblischak/reproducible-research-ctv/.github/MAINTAINING.md

 You'll want to check to see if the authors of the archived package were able to fix the issues in the meantime.

+You can automatically sync any changes made in the SVN repo to the Git repo by running `bash pull-from-svn.sh`.

 ## Using SVN

 If you are new to SVN, check out the chapter [Basic Work